A defamation case can seriously damage your online reputation. Do you know what to do to prevent? And fight? Here is the word of the experts.

 Finally, prepare a report of everything that has happened, specifying what is false and how reality is, then publish it for each user.
 In this way you avoid misunderstanding and the truth can put on time your pants on to take to the streets and show itself the digital world.

-We at ReputationUP are experts in cases of defamation, both prevented and resisted.
-Through our web reputation monitoring service, we are able to detect threats before they become a real danger.
+Through our online reputation monitoring tool, we are able to detect threats before they become a real danger.

 No one likes to go to court or even be scared of false news about themselves.